 This should not be different during Ramadan.

 However, starting the day off with the right foods can reduce these sensations and help keep you full for longer.
-What’s more, by preventing extreme hunger, and physical and mental exhaustion during the day, it reduces your risk of developing cravings and overeating once fast is broken!
+What’s more, by preventing extreme hunger during the day, your risk of developing cravings and overeating once fast is broken reduces!

 Read on if you want to know what to eat for a gratifying and healthful Ramadan, one where you nourish both your soul and your body.